flux-framework/flux-core/doc/man1/flux-job.rst

 When run with a jobid argument, ``flux job wait`` blocks until the specified job completes.
 If the job was successful, it silently exits with a code of zero.
 If the job has failed, an error is printed on stderr, and it exits with a code of one.
-It is an error if the job was not submitted with the ``waitable`` flag.
+If the jobid is invalid or the job is not waitable, ``flux job wait`` exits with a code of two.
+This special exit code of two is used to differentiate between a failed job and not being able to wait on the job.

 When run without arguments, ``flux job wait`` blocks until the next waitable job completes and behaves as above except that the jobid is printed to stdout.
-When there are no more waitable jobs, it exits with a code of one.
-Note that a ``while flux job wait...`` loop terminates on the first unsuccessful job or when there are no more jobs.
+When there are no more waitable jobs, it exits with a code of two.
+The exit code of two can be used to determine when no more jobs are waitable when using ``flux job wait`` in a loop.

 ``flux job wait --all`` loops through waitable jobs as they complete, printing their jobids.
 If all jobs are successful, it exits with a code of zero.
 If